Yankees vs. Mariners Player Props Betting Odds

-Player prop betting options for Ty France, Gleyber Torres and others are available in the Seattle Mariners-New York Yankees matchup at Yankee Stadium on Wednesday, starting at 7:05 PM ET.
+Player props are listed for Gleyber Torres and Julio Rodriguez, among others, when the New York Yankees host the Seattle Mariners at Yankee Stadium on Thursday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!